What are Net Foreign Assets (NFA)?

 Net Foreign Assets (NFA) refer to the net amount of foreign assets that a country owns or the total value of a country’s foreign assets minus the total value of assets within a country that are owned by foreigners.
 They indicate whether a country is a net creditor or a net debtor.

-For World Bank, net foreign assets refer to the net total of foreign assets owned by a country’s monetary authorities and banks, minus the foreign liabilities of those entities.
+For the World Bank, net foreign assets refer to the net total of foreign assets owned by a country’s monetary authorities and banks, minus the foreign liabilities of those entities.

 The net foreign assets metric is closely related to two other macroeconomic indicators – the current account and the balance of payments.